 - Site Index

-If you wish to go directly to any of the above sections, click on the heading above.
+If you wish to go directly to any of the above headings, click on the title in blue above.

 We shall examine the demand for “complementary and alternative medicine” or CAM and also regulation of practitioners.
 Homeopathy, acupuncture, manipulation, reflexology, and herbal remedies will all be scrutinised as well as chelation therapy and hypnosis.
 There will also be a brief look at some other forms including aromatherapy, crystal therapy, magnetic healing, reiki, iridology and traditional Chinese medicine.
 These forms of treatments will be examined to see how an objective analysis of their results holds up.
 Where possible there will also be an examination of the underlying philosophy.
 This introduction is a general overview of complementary and alternative medicine.
 Specific modalities are covered in the following chapters.

 Conclusions about complementary and alternative medicine are at the end of the last chapter in the section, called Other Modalities of Complementary and Alternative Medicine